Formed in 1950, and originally composed of researchers from the

 University of California and California winemakers, the Society

-members, 100 Industrial Affiliates (companies), and have three
+members, 100 Industrial Affiliates (companies), and have two

-chapters: an Eastern U.S. Chapter (Eastern Section), a Pacific
+chapters: an Eastern U.S. Chapter (Eastern Section) and the

 The seeds of what was to become the American Society of

 Enologists were planted and diligently cultivated by Charles B.

 Holden, M.S. a few years before the Society became a reality.
 He

 traveled many miles and spent many hours of his time (and quite a

 bit of money) visiting wineries, winemakers and winery owners to